-The Group strives to maintain a reputation for high standards of business conduct.
-We annually assess compliance with regulatory standards and have achieved top gradings for governance (G1) and viability (V1) from the regulator year-on-year.
+v) The Group strives to maintain a reputation for high standards of business conduct.
+The Group carries out an annual assessment of compliance with regulatory standards and has achieved top gradings for governance (G1) and viability (V1) from the regulator year-on-year.
 In addition the Group assesses compliance with the National Housing Federation's Code of Governance and with all relevant law annually.
 The Group also has a probity policy, code of conduct for board directors, standing orders and financial regulations, a fraud and financial crimes policy and a whistleblowing policy.
 All of these ensure that board directors and other staff have a clearly defined framework for conducting company business.
 Regular internal audits take place to also provide assurance to the Board, through the Audit & Risk Committee, that policies are being complied with.